This post is not about whether coffee is good for you. If you’ve landed here, I assume you’re a coffee drinker, just like me.

 Presto Electric Coffee Maker Alternative

 The Presto Perk Coffee Maker makes anywhere from 4 to 12 cups at one time.
-I’m now searching for another brand that does the same.
-I liked the speed of brewing.
-It made about one cup a minute.
-But the aluminum is a deal breaker.
-I will let my readers know as soon as I find a new coffee maker.
+I liked that, and I also liked the speed of brewing.
+One cup a minute.
+But the aluminum heating element is a deal breaker.

 Many serious coffee drinkers prefer the taste of percolated coffee.
 That’s because the water has more contact with the grounds, resulting in a richer taste.
 Before the advent of automatic drip coffee makers, people used to percolate coffee for at least 10 minutes for a full, deeper flavor.
-I find the flavor of perked coffee far superior to drip coffee.
+However an aluminum-free French press will achieve the same result, because the hot water spends the same amount of time in contact with fresh coffee grounds.

 Presto Coffee Maker Review

 At this point I just have to say don’t buy one.
 The representative I spoke with said the company should update the product description.
-I hope they hurry.
-If you purchase a stainless steel
+I just hope they hurry.

 Non Toxic French Press

-We also own a French press coffee maker.
-(Just like the one you can see in the picture on the top of this post.)
-Sometimes my husband likes to use the French press, instead of using the percolator.
-This is a good option if just one or two people will be drinking coffee.
+So now, we’re the happy owners of a French press coffee maker.
+Sometimes my husband will use the French press, instead of that darn percolator.
+A French press is a good option if just one or two people will be drinking coffee.
 Our French press makes enough coffee to fill two medium–sized mugs.

 A French press would also be an excellent choice for camping or vacationing.
 It doesn’t need electricity.
 Just boiling water.